-- emsmtp.dll 6.0.1 in the Quiksoft EasyMail SMTP Object (to find vulnerable version of this library was the hardest part I’d say :)
+- emsmtp.dll 6.0.1 in the Quiksoft EasyMail SMTP Object (to find vulnerable version of this library was the hardest part :)

-First of all we should find address of the function we are going to call later.
+First, we need find address of the function we are going to call later.
 In my case it’s system().
-To find it we look at pep and get address of loaded dll with this function, then we looking for system() and get her address.
-After that we can push vars (name of the function to be called actually).
-In my example it’s ‘notepad’ but you should take in cosidiration that in stack it will be:
+To find it we look at pep and get address of a loaded dll with this function, then we look for system() and get its address.
+After that, we can push vars (name of the function to be called).
+In my case, it was ‘notepad’.
+The stack was like:

 push "eton" push "dap"

-We should use some exploit to run our ActiveX.
+We should use an exploit to run our ActiveX.
 I used vulnerability in

 emsmtp.dll.
 Make sure that version of the library you have is 6.0.1.
-So we just rewrite a return address or (in my case I rewrote SEH because it was easier for me).
+We rewrite a return address or (in my case I rewrote SEH because it was easier for me).

 !mona pc 14356